April 5th, 2026

 To be clear, neither my faith nor the Christian faith stands or falls on whether or not the Shroud is authentic.
 Personally, I’ve always been agnostic about it.
 But at the prompting of my young friend I did a more in-depth look at it, and here is a brief overview of some of what I learned.

 What it is: A centuries-old linen cloth bearing the image of a crucified man.
 The faint image on the cloth depicts a gaunt man 5’6’-6’1”.
 He has markings on his body corresponding to the way the Bible describes the trials and crucifixion of Jesus – thorn marks on his head, bruises on his shoulders, lacerations on his back.
 It is housed in the Cathedral of St. John the Baptist in Turin, Italy.
+And it is the most studied artifact in human history.

-The age of the Shroud: In 1988 an international team of scientists dated the shroud using the carbon-14 technique.
+The age of the Shroud: In 1988 an international team of scientists dated the Shroud using the carbon-14 technique.
 They concluded that the fabric originated between 1260 AD and 1390 AD.
-This would rule it out as the burial shroud of Christ and led many people to dismiss the shroud as a clever medieval hoax.
+This would rule it out as the burial shroud of Christ and led many people to dismiss the Shroud as a clever medieval hoax.

-But some experts challenged this conclusion on various grounds and also claimed that this study was not properly controlled because of contamination of the shroud.
+But some experts challenged this conclusion on various grounds and also claimed that this study was not properly controlled because of contamination of the Shroud.
 Also, the samples they used were collected from a single location, and that piece may have been added to the Shroud later to repair it after it was burned in a fire in 1352 – which is roughly how hold that 1988 study said it was.

-In the most recent study, researchers from Italy’s Institute of Crystallography applied a much more advanced X-ray technique to study the shroud.
-That analysis dates the shroud’s origin to the first century AD, supporting its authenticity.
+In the most recent study, researchers from Italy’s Institute of Crystallography applied a much more advanced X-ray technique to study the Shroud.
+That analysis dates the Shroud’s origin to the first century AD, supporting its authenticity.

-Those researchers also found that their analysis of the material in the shroud was consistent with the analysis of linens from Israel in the first century AD.
-But when the shroud was compared with linens from the medieval period (1260-1390 AD) there was no similarity.
+Those researchers also found that their analysis of the material in the Shroud was consistent with the analysis of linens from Israel in the first century AD.
+But when the Shroud was compared with linens from the medieval period (1260-1390 AD) there was no similarity.

 “We can conclude for now that the Shroud image is that of a real human form of a scourged, crucified man.
 It is not the product of an artist.” – Shroud of Turin Research Project Final Report, 1981.